-- Cardiovascular-Hematology (CVH): cardiovascular, lymphatic, circulatory and hematologic systems.
+- Cardiovascular and Hematological Systems (CVH): Cardiovascular, lymphatic, circulatory and hematologic systems.

-- Gastrointestinal, Metabolism, Diabetes and Obesity (GIMDO): digestive system, nutrition, metabolism and endocrine integration.
+- Gastrointestinal, Metabolism, Diabetes and Nutrition (GIMDN): Digestive system, nutrition, metabolism and endocrine integration.

 Each block is directed by a pair of accomplished educators, one a basic scientist, one a physician.
 This intentional pairing ensures that students receive current and critical instruction in the basic sciences as well as relevant clinical application of the material in each block.
 For example, basic sciences sessions centered on normal regulation of blood pressure are followed by clinical sessions centered on evaluation and management of hypertension.
 Within each block, each of the basic science disciplines is thoroughly covered and/or reviewed as appropriate:

 Block directors also work closely with theme directors to ensure our thematic content is woven throughout each block in an organ systems-relevant manner.
 A wide variety of pedagogical methods has been scrutinized by our faculty and each block director carefully matches specific content to best practices delivery.
 Our teaching methods include: